Home

 VB.NET

 Nothing.
-An object may not exist.
+In VB.NET an object may not exist.
 A reference may point to nothing.
 We use the literal Nothing to indicate a null, nil, nonexistent object.

 Nothing details.
 We assign to Nothing, test against it, and ponder nothingness.
 A NullReferenceException is caused by accessing something on a Nothing value.